 Here's the basic return flow as seen in Centra backend.

 Returns in Centra are directly tied to order shipments.
 When browsing a shipment, you can select to return one, many or all items in that shipment.

 After selecting items to return, you need to decide if you want to put them back into stock or remove them.
 This depends on your business logic and the state of the returned goods.
-If you choose to insert the items back into stock, you can either re-add it to the warehouse it was originally allocated from, or select to which warehouse to return the items into.
+If you choose to insert the items back into stock, you can either re-add them to the warehouse they were originally allocated from, or select to which warehouse to return the items into.